How to recover data from an encrypted Apple APFS volume

 - Connect your encrypted Apple APFS device to the computer.

-Hint: Please rely on the instructions to plug the disk into the motherboard or сonnect the drive externally using a USB to SATA/IDE adapter.
+Hint: Please rely on the instructions to plug the disk into the motherboard or сonnect the drive externally using a USB to SATA adapter.

 - Install and launch UFS Explorer Professional Recovery.